itsoneword/Ansible/README.md

-# Deploying EC2 instances on AWS via ansible
+## Deploying EC2 instances on AWS via ansible

 ### 1. Structure

+Consider, we have a task to deploy the following infrastructure

-#### Prod:
+#### Production network:
-2 Ubuntu distribs withthe setup:
+2 Ubuntu servers  with the setup:
-   * Ansible user with SSH key authentication.
+   * Dedicated user with SSH key authentication.
-   * zsh for ansible user.
+   * zsh for the user.
    * Installation and version checker for services:

-        Python scheduled task checking repo and mooving from 1 folder to another web services showing state of the latest task
+   * Python
+   * scheduled task doing anything.

 #### DR:
-2 Ubuntu destribs mirroring prod.
-Active in case of prod load is higher then expected (80% cpu)
+2 Ubuntu servers mirroring prod.
+Active in case of prod load is higher then threshold.
-   * Ansible user with SSH key auth
+   * Dedicated user with SSH key auth
    * zsh
    * same roles as for 1st infra.

 #### Monitoring:
 * 1 ubuntu machine with grafana (prometey?) showing resource usage for prod and DR. web service.

-#### Ansible:
-* 1 ubuntu server with ansible services responsible for deploying infra.

-### 2. Choosing infra setup
+### 2. Choosing infrastructure setup

-all VMs are deployed with masterKey (should be enabled later?)
+all VMs are deployed with masterKey

 #### Ansible roles:
    * user